Wanaiysha/Changing-nuclear-network-rate/Readme.md

 **2. CHANGING NUCLEAR REACTION SOURCES / REFERENCES**

 By default, the code sets up the network as follows:

-i.
-Charged particle reactions computed by analytic formula in the VITAL module as per 'T' listed in the ppn_physics.input.
+* Charged particle reactions computed by analytic formula in the VITAL module as per 'T' listed in the ppn_physics.input.

    - However, if 'T' is switched to 'F', the NACRE I (2000) table is being interpolated following the netgen module (Illiadis,2001 table for proton-capture on 20 < A < 40 nuclei)
    - Special reaction, (C12-C12) interpolated from table in the VITAL module and 3-Alpha from Reaclib (Fynbo et al. 2005).